-It is becoming increasingly easy to create and host a website with the number of service providers increasing almost on a daily basis.
-There is a wide range of hosting options available out there and choosing the right solution is essential for your online success.
-Shared hosting is easy to explain, but has come a long way in terms of how it performs now.
+It’s becoming increasingly easy to create and host a website, with the number of service providers increasing almost daily.
+A wide range of hosting options are available, and choosing the right solution is essential for your online success.
+Shared hosting is easy to explain but has come a long way in terms of how it performs now.

 Shared hosting simply means hosting your website on a server that hosts multiple other websites.
-Each of them is independent of one another and is individually under the control of the webmaster.
+Each of them is independent of one another and is individually under the webmaster’s control.

-Moreover, the two most appealing facts about shared hosting is that you don’t have to take care of any of the server maintenance tasks or monitoring activities, and it is the most cost-effective hosting solution in the market right now.
+Moreover, the two most appealing facts about shared hosting are that you don’t have to take care of any server maintenance tasks or monitoring activities, and it is the most cost-effective hosting solution in the market.